 Tahmoor Coal has previously developed a Subsidence Management Plan in consultation with Sydney Water for the extraction of existing Longwalls 22 to 32 and LW W1-W4 at Tahmoor Mine to manage potential impacts on potable water infrastructure.
+A Subsidence Management Plan has been developed in consultation with Sydney Water to manage potential impacts on the potable water infrastructure within the Study Area.

 Any impacts are expected to be of a minor nature which could be easily remediated.
-Tahmoor Coal will develop management strategies, in consultation with Sydney Water, to manage these potential impacts.
+Tahmoor Coal has developed management strategies, in consultation with Sydney Water, to manage these potential impacts.